 Amanda Bailey is an Actor, Director, Producer, Voice Artist and Teacher, living in North London

-Amanda will be appearing in A CHRISTMAS CAROL by Brendan Murray, on 23rd December, after continuing her Zoom work with HOG IN THE LIMELIGHT during this second lockdown, most recently by directing PAST FORWARD by Carolyn Pertwee to great acclaim.
+Amanda appeared in A CHRISTMAS CAROL by Brendan Murray, in December, after continuing her Zoom work with HOG IN THE LIMELIGHT during this second lockdown, most recently by directing PAST FORWARD by Carolyn Pertwee to great acclaim.
 In September Amanda was delighted to return to the London stage, in Michael McManus' new play, THE TRIAL OF DONALD WOLFIT, at White Bear Theatre.
 2020 also saw Amanda returning to directing and producing, for the GAY GENERATIONS Double Bill, due to have been on at The White Bear this spring, but sadly postponed due to COVID19.
 So instead of doing nothing, Amanda formed HOG IN THE LIMELIGHT PRODUCTIONS with writer, Michael McManus, and they have been producing a new, live show, every week on Zoom since May, to help keep theatre alive during this pandemic.
 So far they have produced 12 shows in 12 weeks, including MAGGIE AND TED, GAY GENERATIONS, LORD DISMISS US, THE IMPORTANCE OF BEING EARNEST, THE RIVALS, THE ZOOM WHERE IT HAPPENS, AFTER YOU, TO WALK WITH KINGS, MARTYRS, MONSTERS AND MURDERERS or THE TRIAL OF DONALD WOLFIT, CHEESE AND WINE WITH CHEKHOV, and DONALD WOLFIT'S SCENES FROM SHAKESPEARE... not bad for an opening season!

-Last year Amanda was back at the Edinburgh Fringe Festival with THE GOOD SCOUT, Glenn Chandler's five star show telling the true story of the exchange between Boy Scouts and Hitler Youth, just before World War 2.
+In 2019 Amanda was back at the Edinburgh Fringe Festival with THE GOOD SCOUT, Glenn Chandler's five star show telling the true story of the exchange between Boy Scouts and Hitler Youth, just before World War 2.
 Amanda was delighted to be working with Glenn, the writer and creator of TAGGART, and the show transferred back to Above The Stage in London for a successful run in October and November.

 2018 saw Amanda performing in Judy! at The Hippodrome, a thrill for the whole cast, since it was the last venue Judy Garland performed at in London before her untimely death in 1969.
 She also recorded her first audio thriller, THE SOUL-BREAKER, for Audible, working alongside Rafe Spall, plus many other voiceovers, including Mother for FAGE TOTAL SPLIT POT, and Narrator for a short film for THERAMEX.